honourednihilist/gradle-kafka-deserializers/README.md

 ### Configuration

-These are all possible configuration options and its default values:
+These are all possible configuration options:

 ```groovy
 kafkaDeserializers {